Last Updated on February 21, 2024 by Eva Maria

-Look out for an upcoming post on how to create a witchcraft/Wiccan altar as you will find there a lot of useful information!
+Check out this post on how to create a witchcraft/Wiccan altar where you can find a lot of useful information!

 To be protected during spell work is good to cast a magical circle.
 You can do this by using salt or eggshells or just visualizing a safe sphere that allows you to perform magic in it.

-There are also many protection crystals and herbs to combine into spell bottles, popets, or sachets.
+There are also many protection crystals and herbs to combine into a Protection Spell Jar, popets, or sachets.
 We will make a separate post about it as well.

 One of the greatest things about Mother Nature is Her rhythm and cycle.
 Everything has perfect timing.
 And your magic can highly benefit from different moon phases.

 For example, during the New Moon, you can set some intentions for the upcoming cycle.
 It’s a great time for a fresh start and growing anything that you wish to accomplish.
 It is also perfect for manifestation and attraction magic.

 A Full Moon is a culmination of energy.
 It can serve any purpose as the lunar energies enhance anything that you want to work on.
 It is great for some gratitude practice and letting go.

 During Waning Moon, you can focus more on releasing and letting go of things that no longer serve you.